ISA Board Certified Master Arborist Prep Course

 6pm – 9pm

 This course is generously being offered to New England Chapter Members at a significant discount.

 $500 Member | $625 Non-members (Includes 1-year chapter membership) | 27 CEUs

-The time and money any one individual invest to prepare for the BCMA exam can be considerable.
+The resources any one individual invests to prepare for the BCMA exam can be considerable.
 Understanding this, Mark created a training experience that strives to reinforce participant strengths and identify areas of needed concentration.
 The primary goal is to provide participants with the tools to think critically within the scenarios provided in the exam.
 The structure of the course was designed to facilitate these ends.

 - Registrants will complete and submit the preliminary assessment from the BCMA Guide at the course’s onset.
 Mark will review and discuss the results of this preliminary assessment with each registrant in preparation for the course.